 Forest Interior Bird Habitat Relationships in the Pennsylvania Wilds

 See the results of a study conducted in 2015 with the Western Pennsylvania Conservancy to quantify densities of forest interior bird species in several of Pennsylvania’s largest Forest Block IBAs, and to identify the critical features of forest habitat for these bird species.
-The PDF of this study can be found at the bottom of this page.
+The study can be found here.

 The Bottom Line

 Conservation impact on 35 million acres in the United States and 140,000 acres in Belize; improved outcomes for seven priority bird species.

 Audubon enlists landowners and foresters to help support birds that depend on forested landscapes along the Atlantic Flyway, training them in bird-friendly forestry practices and promoting legislation that provides incentives for forest preservation.
 This innovative program, pioneered by Audubon Vermont, has trained 80 percent of that state’s foresters.
 In 2011 the program’s guidelines were adopted by the state as an official reference for management plans used by landowners in a tax incentive program for those who commit to keep their land—collectively more than one million acres to date—in forest.

 Across the Atlantic Flyway, Audubon has engaged landowners and foresters responsible for managing nearly 4.5 million acres.
 In partnership with the Belize Audubon Society, Audubon is also working to protect forested winter habitat for the Wood Thrush and other neotropical migrants.
 Audubon will expand both the reach and scope of this pragmatic approach to conservation, including promoting policies that offer economic incentives for forest preservation in both Latin America and the United States.

 Theory of Victory: Audubon can support viable populations of seven priority bird species throughout their lifecycles by establishing a protected and properly managed network of forested landscapes all along the Atlantic Flyway.